 - Whisk the eggs and the milk until frothy in a stand mixer using the whisk attachment.

 - Add the melted coconut oil (cooled) and beat using the paddle attachment for a minute.
-Sift the flour with the other dry ingredients such as the salt, baking soda, and baking powder.
-Gently, fold the flour mixture in and stir until combined.
+Sift the flour with salt, baking soda, and baking powder.
+Gently, fold the three flour mixtures in and stir until combined.

-- Add the cooled pureed pumpkin and fold it in.
-Using the paddle attachment, just mix well.
-Add the cinnamon and nutmeg and the vinegar and combine together.
-Cover the mixer bowl and let the batter rest for 15 minutes.
+- Add the cooled puréed pumpkin and fold it in using the paddle attachment.
+Add cinnamon, nutmeg, and vinegar and combine.
+Cover the mixer bowl and let the batter rest for 10 minutes.

-- Heat the griddle and lightly grease it with butter or oil using a kitchen paper.
+- Heat the griddle and lightly grease it with butter or oil using kitchen paper.
 Ladle the pancake batter and cook for 2 minutes on medium heat.
-Bubbles will appear on top and the edges will become less glossy.
-Flip them over and cook on the other side as well.
+Bubbles will appear on top and the edges will become less glossy and begin to set.
+Flip them over and cook on the other side.

-- Serve these Healthy Pumpkin Pancakes with a dollop of butter on top and maple syrup.
-Garnish with pecans and raspberries.
+- Serve these Healthy Pumpkin Pancakes with a moderate amount of maple syrup.
+Garnish with toasted pecans and blueberries.

 Notes